ahmedazhar05/hospital-management-system/README.md

 - **Appointment history** - Doctors and patients can check his/her appointment history.
 - **Schedule calendar** - A calendar is available for all types of users to track their daily activities like scheduled appointments, holidays, etc.
 - **Online prescription** - Doctors will be able to generate prescriptions for patients prescribing medicines, diet chart and related tests.
-- **Billing system** - Admins can initiate bills for the customers for all the hospital services that they have used.
-- **Administration** - Admins can define all the functionalities of the hospital such as adding/removing doctors/nurses/staffs, defining charges for the beds and so on.
+- **Administration** - Admins can define all the functionalities of the hospital such as managing patients' health records, appointment scheduling, and doctor's information.
+In addition, they can also control the patient verification process to ensure the security of the hospital's data.
+The admin has the authority to verify the patients and decide whether to block them or grant access to the system, ensuring that only authorized individuals have access to sensitive patient information.
-- **Helpdesk** - An helpdesk facility will be available to show information about the hospital services and information about common diseases and surgeries.

 ### Users:
 - **Patients** - They are the primary users of different hospital services.
 - **Doctors** - They will be involved with interacting with patients and prescribing medicines to them.
-- **Nurses** - They will be assisting the visiting patients and helping doctors in their various tasks.
-- **Helpdesk** - They will be involved with responding and resolving any queries that arises through the online Helpdesk chat.
-Even they help in booking for the rooms.
-- **Admins** - They will have read and write access to all the information about the hospital, they will also be managing the billing system.
+- **Admins** - They will have read access to the information about the Patients, and they can verify or block them accordingly.